microsoftgraph/msgraph-sdk-design/content/DotnetResponseObject.md

 # GraphResponse object for .Net

-The generated .Net client library either returns: 1) the response content as the result of a successful call to Microsoft Graph, or 2) a ServiceException in the case the call fails.
+The generated .Net client library either returns: 1) the response content as an object or collection object as the result of a successful call to Microsoft Graph, or 2) a ServiceException in the case the call fails.

-## Problem: Lost data

-We consider this a design flaw as the client library swallows useful information in response headers and the http status code.
-Mitigations such as stuffing the information in AdditionalData is insufficient for all scenarios.
+We consider this a design flaw as the client library swallows useful information such as the response headers and the http status code.
+Mitigation such as stuffing the information in AdditionalData is insufficient for all scenarios.
 For example, there is no AdditionalData on Stream objects, and Delete operations return void.

 Related to:
 https://github.com/microsoftgraph/msgraph-sdk-dotnet/issues/457